sign-language-processing/sign-language-processing.github.io/src/index.md

 They predict two consecutive frames for temporally coherent video results and introduce a separate pipeline for a more realistic face synthesis, although still flawed.

+@pose:wang2018vid2vid suggest a similar method using DensePose [@pose:alp2018densepose] representations in addition to the OpenPose [@pose:cao2018openpose] ones.
+They formalize a different model, with various objectives to optimize for such as background-foreground separation and temporal coherence by using the previous two timestamps in the input.

-Using the same method by @pose:chan2019everybody on "Everybody Dance Now", @girocan2020slrtp asks "Can Everybody Sign Now"?
+Using the same method by @pose:chan2019everybody on "Everybody Dance Now", @pose:girocan2020slrtp asks "Can Everybody Sign Now"?
 They evaluate the generated videos by asking signers various tasks after watching them, and comparing the signers ability to perform these tasks on the original videos, rendered pose videos, and reconstructed videos.
 They show that subjects prefer synthesized realistic videos over skeleton visualizations,